 This “experience” is more than just staring at a painting.
 This is multi-sensory experience, where you view a 360° panoramic painting, with props and sound effects that transport you back in time.
 While standing in a lighthouse, view the spectacular mural of the beach and fishing village of Scheveningen as it was in 1881.

-Hours: Open daily 10 am to 5 pm
+Hours: Open daily 10 am to 5 pm; check hours before your visit (hours can vary due to the pandemic)

 3 pm: Peace Palace